HD 100655

-This is an evolved giant star with a stellar classification of G9 III.
+HD 100655 is an evolved giant star with a stellar classification of G9 III.
 It is a red clump giant, which means it is currently on the horizontal branch and is generating energy through helium fusion at its core.
 This star is around 900 million years old with 2.2 times the mass of the Sun and has expanded to 8.8 times the Sun's radius.
 It is radiating 4,918 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 4,918 K.